We’ve already put together a list of what might be some of the most eco friendly, sustainable and animal friendly fibres.

 The main fibres and fabrics we list in this guide are:

-Having said that, some materials like Peace silk, or leathers sourced from socially responsible and more sustainable production processes, can be significantly more ethical than conventional silk or leather products.
+It’s worth pointing out though that some animal fibres, like Peace silk, or leathers sourced from socially responsible and more sustainable production processes, can be significantly more ethical than conventional silk or leather products.

 Synthetic Fibres – Polyester, Acrylic, Nylon etc.